-It's safe to assume that most know me as that guy who reviews dietary supplements.
-But, there is another topic I'm very passionate about: rhabdomyolysis (“rhabdo”).
-I call rhabdo a cancer in the fitness community and I believe it's on the rise.
-Here, I want to alert you about a growing trend I've noticed over the last few years: rhabdo caused by indoor spinning classes.
-My hope is what you are about to read will save you pain, mental stress and avoid costly hospital bills caused by this little known side effect of working out too hard.
-Hopefully this never happens to you.
-Also see my review of rhabdo and personal training.
+Update 9/5/20.
+It's safe to assume most know me as that guy who reviews dietary supplements (at SupplementClarity.com).
+But, there is another topic I'm very passionate about rhabdomyolysis (“rhabdo”).
+For over 10 years I've been educating people about rhabdo.
+I've also written the first book on Earth on rhabdo too.
+I call rhabdomyolysis a cancer in the fitness community – and I believe it's on the rise.
+Here, I'll tell you about a growing trend of rhabdo caused by indoor cycling classes.
+My goal is not to scare you but save you pain, mental stress, and costly hospital bills caused by this little known side effect of working out too hard.
+Hopefully, this never happens to you.

 What Is Rhabdo?